daniel-esq/basic-jdhk/basic-devkit/README.md

 ~~~

-#####Stop minikube
+##### Stop minikube
 ~~~
  minikube stop
 ~~~

-###Resolve minikube ingress-host
+### Resolve minikube ingress-host
-The **minikube-network.sh** will adds the entry _minikube-ip:ingress-host_ in your local **etc/host** file
+The **minikube-network.sh** will add the entry _minikube-ip:ingress-host_ in your local **/etc/hosts** file
-so kubernetes services become accessible via ingress.
+so kubernetes services become reachable through ingress.
 ~~~
  ./minikube-network.sh
 ~~~

-After you run the script you should be able to use the ingress host to access your services.
+After you run the script you should be able to use the ingress host to access the service.

 To check the result of the script run:
 ~~~
 cat /etc/hosts
 ~~~
-The new entry will be present like in the example below:
+_Expected output example:_
 ~~~
 ##
 # Host Database